ngrok/ngrok-javascript/README.md

 ### Error Handling

-The asynchronous functions will throw an error on failure to set up a session or tunnel, which can be caught and dealt with using standard then/catch semantics.
+The asynchronous functions will throw an error on failure to set up a session or listener, which can be caught and dealt with using standard then/catch semantics.

 ```jsx